All Episodes

 We had a couple of months, couple of years.

-They gotta get their regulations, their their world governance scheme, their caps and trades in now before we go into the next little ice age, and they all have egg on their face.
+They got to get their regulations, their world governance scheme, their caps and trades in now before we go into the next little ice age, and they all have egg on their face.

 Global warming isn't to blame for the recent jump in hurricanes in the Atlantic, concludes a study by a prominent federal scientist whose position has shifted on the subject.

-Not only that, warmer temperatures will actually reduce the number of hurricanes in the Atlantic, according to a federal meteorologist, Tom Knutson uh reported in a study released over the weekend.
+Not only that, warmer temperatures will actually reduce the number of hurricanes in the Atlantic, according to a federal meteorologist, Tom Knutson, reported in a study released over the weekend.

 Well, surprise, surprise, surprise.

-Um one particular hurricane meteorologist, Chris Landsey, and he's been out front on this for a number of years, says, I think global warming is a big concern, but when it comes to hurricanes, the evidence for changes is pretty thin.
+One particular hurricane meteorologist, Chris Landsey, and he's been out front on this for a number of years, says, I think global warming is a big concern, but when it comes to hurricanes, the evidence for changes is pretty thin, pretty tiny.

 Now, how much more evidence are we going to get?

-We're we're fast approaching, you know, this if if you're a liberal global warming scaremonger, uh you pretty soon I expect them to say, hey, look, don't listen to those nasty conservatives.
+If you're a liberal global warming scaremonger, pretty soon I expect them to say, hey, look, don't listen to those nasty conservatives.

-You're gonna believe me or your own eyes.
+You're going to believe me or your own eyes.

 Because your own eyes are telling you, certainly in 2007 and 2008, one of the coldest, coldest springs on record.

-I think the month of April was one of the coldest in the twentieth century, according to NOAA.
+I think the month of April was one of the coldest in the 20th century, according to NOAA.

-Now I know what what the critics say, or the global warming types say, well, you know, in a perfect world, all things being equal in a vacuum, you increase greenhouse gases while you get warming.
+Now, I know what the critics say or the global warming types say, well, you know, in a perfect world, all things being equal, in a vacuum, you increase greenhouse gases, why you get warming.

 And that's true.